CRISPR: SNIPPING AWAY AT DISEASE

 - Activating HDR fixes mutated genes by simultaneously delivering a “repair template” that contains the correct gene sequence.

 Both scenarios present possible cures for different types of disease.
-For example, CRISPR is currently in clinical trials at Sichuan University (Sichuan, China).
+For example, CRISPR is currently in clinical trials at Sichuan University (Sichuan, China) and University of Pennsylvania (Philadelphia, PA).
 Here, researchers are delivering CRISPR/Cas9 components to cancer patients’ white blood cells to disable the PD-1 gene.
 The PD-1 gene inhibits these immune cells.
 By deactivating the PD-1 gene the immune system is left intact and the patient should be able to more aggressively fight cancer.
+CRISPR Therapeutics (Zug, Switzerland) has begun enrolling patients for Phase I clinical trials of CRISPR to treat beta-thalassemia and sickle cell disease.
 Next on the research agenda come trials aimed at correcting gene sequences mutated in sickle cell disease and hereditary blindness.
+(Article continues below ad)

 Researchers at the University of California, San Diego (UCSD), have developed RCas9, a modified version of Cas9.
 RCas9 targets messenger RNA (mRNA), the intermediary between DNA and proteins.
 Information stored in a gene (DNA) is converted into mRNA, which is then used by cells to make a protein.
 In other words, mRNA is a temporary copy of the permanent genetic information DNA stores.